College Exposure-Dual Enrollment Program

 - To raise academic austerity and student motivation via exposure to collegiate rigor, expectations, and mechanics

-During the Fall semester, 14 High School Students are enrolled and taking courses on Georgetown’s main campus.
+During the Fall semester, 15 High School Students were enrolled in taking courses on Georgetown’s main campus.

 Class Curriculum includes: